sebafudi/galich/README.md

 # galich
-Bodged together script to scrape data about cities from wikipedia, and display it in HTML.
+Bodged together script to scrape data about cities from wikipedia, and display it in HTML.<br/>
 Worked good enough, probably won't work anymore, but it helped a lot of people get good grades.